 8-13.1 An employee (including per diem employees) must work at least thirty (30) hours per week and have completed two (2) months of employment to be eligible for the County insurance benefit program.
 The County provides group health and life insurance coverage.
 The County Board shall offer such group health and life insurance programs as it determines.
 The County Board shall determine annually the amount which it will contribute toward group health and life insurance coverage on behalf of each employee.
 Employee choice of group health insurance program shall not interfere with the employee's group life benefits.
 If the cost of a particular group health insurance program is more than the County contribution, the employee shall pay the additional amount through payroll deduction.
-If the employee wishes to have dependent coverage, the employee must assume the responsibility for dependent premiums through payroll deduction.
+If the responsibility for dependent premiums through payroll deduction.